On this page:

 The Performance Evaluation Form (Formal or Alternative) is intended to be completed by the supervisor in conjunction with the employee and is forwarded to Human Resources for inclusion in the employee personnel file.

-- The Formal Performance Evaluation Form (DOCX) reviews stated objectives from the prior year and provides feedback on core competencies and expected behaviors.
+- The Formal Performance Evaluation Form (PDF) reviews stated objectives from the prior year and provides feedback on core competencies and expected behaviors.
 Additionally, this form sets goals for the following review year as well as a Professional Development Plan.

-- The Alternative Performance Evaluation Form (DOCX) is intended to be initiated by the employee’s unit head with significant information from the supervisor about an employee’s accomplishments and opportunities for progress.
+- The Alternative Performance Evaluation Form (PDF) is intended to be initiated by the employee’s unit head with significant information from the supervisor about an employee’s accomplishments and opportunities for progress.
 The form provides a record of ongoing conversations about an employee’s performance and aids the employee’s understanding of the purpose of their role at the University.